matiasraisanen/food-fight/README.md

 3. Have logic that allows two foodstuffs to duel each other
 4. Present the duel results visually on the front end

-This application is hosted on AWS, and available at [koodihaaste.matiasraisanen.com](https://koodihaaste.matiasraisanen.com/index.html)
-_Unless I have taken it down..._

 I took the liberty of only using English in the project, as I felt it to be more fitting as a human interface language than Finnish.
 Fighter names (food items) will be Finnish though.

 Here's a little list of fighters to try out.